PatrickG0308/design/README.md

 ## Strategy Plane

-### To determine the best approach to this project I started with to determine the user and business needs
+### To determine the best approach to this project I started with determining the user and business needs for a site

 ## User

 > As a user I want to be able to find a driving school in my local area.
 > As a user I want to be able to contact the driving school online.
 > As a user I want to be able to book lessons online.
-> As a user I want to be able to read testimonials about the driving school .
+> As a user I want to be able to read testimonials about the driving school and their instructor.
-> As a user I want to be able to order a gift voucher.
+> As a user I want to have the option to order a gift voucher.

 ## Business Owner